Authenticate the Box CLI on machines without a browser using manual code entry. Use theDocumentation Index

 callback URL.
 Because

-- The CLI continues to wait for you to manually enter the
+--codeskips starting the local callback server, the redirect page does not load and the browser shows a connection error. - The CLI continues to wait for you to manually enter the

 box login without --code for a smoother experience.